sarmsaad/the-art-of-sound/README.md

 # The Art of Sound

-use your voice to create a piece of art
+Use your voice to create art!!

-technology: npm, html, css, gcp

-hackathon: hack the heights 2
+**HackTheHeight 2 at Boston College**

+## Requirements

+This project is completely run in the browser.

+For the front end framework, we used Vue.js.

+The [pitch detection](https://github.com/cwilso/PitchDetect) and [volume tracking](https://github.com/cwilso/volume-meter) module was made by and licensed MIT by Chris Wilson.